 Lakes around Winsted

+Winsted Lake is not the only place for water recreation near Winsted.
 Other area lakes within miles of the city of Winsted are Lake Mary, Dog Lake, Lake Ida, Lake Ann, Round Lake, Lake Emma, and Dutch Lake.

-Lake Mary is a 180-acre spring-fed lake located just miles northeast of Winsted, and supports plenty of game fish, including largemouth bass, crappie, and sunfish.
+Lake Mary is a 180-acre spring-fed lake located northeast of Winsted, and supports plenty of game fish, including largemouth bass, crappie, and sunfish.
 Walleyes and northern pike have also been stocked in the lake and have done well.
 A public access on Lake Mary’s southeast corner is maintained by the Winsted Sportsmen’s Club.

 Dog Lake is located just east of Lake Mary.
 This lake’s public access on the north shore borders beautiful Oscar and Anna Johnson County Park.
 Just 96 acres in size, it is known for excellent winter crappie fishing and good pan fishing throughout the year.